7 Pet Industry Trends to Know (2022-2025)

-U.S. pet market sales revenue has increased every year in the last decade, growing from $50.96 billion in 2011 to an estimated $99.1 billion last year.
+U.S. pet market sales revenue has increased every year in the last decade, growing from $50.96 billion in 2011 to an estimated $123 billion in 2021.

 And there's still room for more growth.
 The question is: which trends will drive this growth?

 From pet food to supplements, this list will help you see what's coming around the corner in the pet space.